Ktredway0128/token-governance-dashboard/README.md

 Contains all wallet connection logic, contract interaction, and UI rendering.

-### CONTRACTS

-Contains the ABI and deployed contract address pulled in at runtime.

 ### ENV

 Contains the Alchemy RPC URL used for all read operations.